 No Data Loss.
 The best thing about this tool is it contains three amazing modes that assist users to get their iOS problem fixed.
 You won't be facing any data loss while using the Standard Mode and Exit Recovery Mode.

 Full Compatibility.
 You can use it easily either on your Mac or Windows computer.
-All iOS devices and iOS versions including iPhone 8, iPhone X, iPhone XS, iPhone XS Max, iPhone XR and iOS 13/12 are supported.
+All iOS devices and iOS versions including iPhone 8, iPhone X Series, iPhone 11, iPhone 11 Pro and iOS 14/13/12 are supported.

 Let us understand how you can use this tool.